qgadrian/elixir_git_hooks/README.md

 ## Configuration

-One or more git hooks can be configured, those git hooks will be the ones [installed](#installation) in your git project.
+One or more git hooks can be configured, those hooks will be the ones [installed](#installation) in your git project.

 Currently there are supported two configuration options:
   * **mix_tasks**: A list of the mix tasks that will run for the git hook